metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 - `compression` (Attributes) Compression settings for the network connections. (see [below for nested schema](#nestedatt--spec--network--connections--compression))
 - `encryption` (Attributes) Encryption settings for the network connections. (see [below for nested schema](#nestedatt--spec--network--connections--encryption))
-- `require_msgr2` (Boolean) Whether to require msgr2 (port 3300) even if compression or encryption are not enabled.
-If true, the msgr1 port (6789) will be disabled.
-Requires a kernel that supports msgr2 (kernel 5.11 or CentOS 8.4 or newer).
+- `require_msgr2` (Boolean) Whether to require msgr2 (port 3300) even if compression or encryption are not enabled.If true, the msgr1 port (6789) will be disabled.Requires a kernel that supports msgr2 (kernel 5.11 or CentOS 8.4 or newer).

 <a id="nestedatt--spec--network--connections--compression"></a>
 ### Nested Schema for `spec.network.connections.compression`

 Optional:

-- `enabled` (Boolean) Whether to compress the data in transit across the wire.
-The default is not set.
+- `enabled` (Boolean) Whether to compress the data in transit across the wire.The default is not set.

 <a id="nestedatt--spec--network--connections--encryption"></a>